 Fortis also looks at the surroundings of the Alarm and Security devices.
 While smoke detectors, duct detectors, and heat detectors should be reviewed twice a year, their surroundings can become just as hazardous in case of an emergency.
 All of these detectors must be seen from a clear site, and not covered or blocked visually.

-Learn more about our testing and inspection services, here.
+At Fortis, we provide world-class fire protection services nationwide.
+Learn more about our services, here.